 There is no obligation to take part in a ceremony, but they are offered to those who want them.
 The legal recognition of a partnership is achieved by the acknowledgement of the words contained in a schedule.
 This schedule is signed in the presence of the Partnership Registrar and two witnesses.

-Civil partnership formations may take place at any Register Office in England and Wales or at premises approved by a local authority for the formation of civil partnerships.
-For a list of venues in Calderdale, see Approved venues for ceremonies .
+Civil partnership formations can take place at any Register Office in England and Wales.
+Also, at premises approved by a local authority for the formation of civil partnerships.
+For a list of venues in Calderdale, see: Approved venues for ceremonies .

 Working within the guidelines provided, couples can select words, readings and poems that hold a special meaning to them.
 They may choose a role for friends or family within the ceremony.
 This makes the occasion a meaningful, shared experience.

 Ceremonies are secular and must contain no religious references.